Fast forward a few years to the conversations that parents and grandparents will be having with kids.

 They use impersonation techniques to manipulate you into carrying out an action that enables them to steal your money or your identity, or both.
 Online retailers range from niche start-ups to the largest commercial website on the planet.
 All can be impersonated with a high degree of ingenuity, but it tends to be the larger, better known ones that are used the most, simply because they are more familiar to most, have more customers and the scams are more likely to both hit home and be believed.
 It’s certainly commonplace for the scams listed below to misrepresent some of the huge, online-only retailers, not least those with third-party seller partners.

-So what are some of these retailer scams?
+What are some of these retail scams?